This guide provides an overview of the HDFS Federation feature and how to configure and manage the federated cluster.

 The prior HDFS architecture allows only a single namespace for the entire cluster.
-A single Namenode manages this namespace.
-HDFS Federation addresses limitation of the prior architecture by adding support multiple Namenodes/namespaces to HDFS file system.
+In that configuration, a single Namenode manages the namespace.
+HDFS Federation addresses this limitation by adding support for multiple Namenodes/namespaces to HDFS.

 In order to scale the name service horizontally, federation uses multiple independent Namenodes/namespaces.
-The Namenodes are federated, that is, the Namenodes are independent and don’t require coordination with each other.
-The datanodes are used as common storage for blocks by all the Namenodes.
-Each datanode registers with all the Namenodes in the cluster.
-Datanodes send periodic heartbeats and block reports and handles commands from the Namenodes.
+The Namenodes are federated; the Namenodes are independent and do not require coordination with each other.
+The Datanodes are used as common storage for blocks by all the Namenodes.
+Each Datanode registers with all the Namenodes in the cluster.
+Datanodes send periodic heartbeats and block reports.
+They also handle commands from the Namenodes.

 A Block Pool is a set of blocks that belong to a single namespace.
 Datanodes store blocks for all the block pools in the cluster.
-It is managed independently of other block pools.
+Each Block Pool is managed independently.
 This allows a namespace to generate Block IDs for new blocks without the need for coordination with the other namespaces.
-The failure of a Namenode does not prevent the datanode from serving other Namenodes in the cluster.
+A Namenode failure does not prevent the Datanode from serving other Namenodes in the cluster.

-Federation configuration is backward compatible and allows existing single Namenode configuration to work without any change.
-The new configuration is designed such that all the nodes in the cluster have same configuration without the need for deploying different configuration based on the type of the node in the cluster.
+Federation configuration is backward compatible and allows existing single Namenode configurations to work without any change.
+The new configuration is designed such that all the nodes in the cluster have the same configuration without the need for deploying different configurations based on the type of the node in the cluster.

-A new abstraction called NameServiceID is added with federation.
-The Namenode and its corresponding secondary/backup/checkpointer nodes belong to this.
-To support single configuration file, the Namenode and secondary/backup/checkpointer configuration parameters are suffixed with NameServiceID and are added to the same configuration file.
+Federation adds a new NameServiceID abstraction.
+A Namenode and its corresponding secondary/backup/checkpointer nodes all belong to a NameServiceId.
+In order to support a single configuration file, the Namenode and secondary/backup/checkpointer configuration parameters are suffixed with the NameServiceID.

-Step 1: Add the following parameters to your configuration: dfs.nameservices: Configure with list of comma separated NameServiceIDs.
-This will be used by Datanodes to determine all the Namenodes in the cluster.
+Step 1: Add the dfs.nameservices parameter to your configuration and configure it with a list of comma separated NameServiceIDs.
+This will be used by the Datanodes to determine the Namenodes in the cluster.

-Step 2: For each Namenode and Secondary Namenode/BackupNode/Checkpointer add the following configuration suffixed with the corresponding NameServiceID into the common configuration file.
+Step 2: For each Namenode and Secondary Namenode/BackupNode/Checkpointer add the following configuration parameters suffixed with the corresponding NameServiceID into the common configuration file:

 <configuration> <property> <name>dfs.nameservices</name> <value>ns1,ns2</value> </property> <property> <name>dfs.namenode.rpc-address.ns1</name> <value>nn-host1:rpc-port</value> </property> <property> <name>dfs.namenode.http-address.ns1</name> <value>nn-host1:http-port</value> </property> <property> <name>dfs.namenode.secondaryhttp-address.ns1</name> <value>snn-host1:http-port</value> </property> <property> <name>dfs.namenode.rpc-address.ns2</name> <value>nn-host2:rpc-port</value> </property> <property> <name>dfs.namenode.http-address.ns2</name> <value>nn-host2:http-port</value> </property> <property> <name>dfs.namenode.secondaryhttp-address.ns2</name> <value>snn-host2:http-port</value> </property> ....
 Other common configuration ... </configuration>

-Choose a unique cluster_id, which will not conflict other clusters in your environment.
-If it is not provided, then a unique ClusterID is auto generated.
+Choose a unique cluster_id which will not conflict other clusters in your environment.
+If a cluster_id is not provided, then a unique one is auto generated.

-Step 2: Format additional namenode using the following command:
+Step 2: Format additional Namenodes using the following command:

 Note that the cluster_id in step 2 must be same as that of the cluster_id in step 1.
 If they are different, the additional Namenodes will not be part of the federated cluster.

-Step 1: Upgrade the cluster to newer release.
-During upgrade you can provide a ClusterID as follows:
+Older releases only support a single Namenode.
+Upgrade the cluster to newer release in order to enable federation During upgrade you can provide a ClusterID as follows: